clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 To monitor :command:`clr-service-restart`, use one or both options described below.

-:option:`-n`
+.. option:: -n

    This option makes :command:`clr-service-restart` perform no restarts.
    Instead it displays the services that could potentially be restarted.
-When used, :command:`clr-service-restart` outputs a list of messages showing:
+   When used, :command:`clr-service-restart` outputs a list of messages
+   showing:

    * Which service needs a restart.
    * What unit it is.
    * Why it needs a restart.
    * Which command is required to restart the unit.

-:option:`-a`
+.. option:: -a

    This option makes :command:`clr-service-restart` consider all system services, not only the ones that are whitelisted.
-Because the default whitelist in |CL|
-is relatively short, you can use this option to restart all impacted services when you log in on the system.
+Because the default whitelist in |CL| is relatively short, you can use this option to restart all impacted services when you log in on the system.

 If you pass both options (:option:`-a` and :option:`-n`), :command:`clr-service-restart` displays a complete list of system services